DolphinGui/std-avr-gcc/README.md

 # AVR-GCC with Exceptions

 This is a version of AVR-GCC with patches and additional programs to make exceptions work on AVR.
-It also comes with the standard library, unlike most other releases of avr-gcc I've seen.
+It also comes with the C++ standard library, unlike most other releases of avr-gcc I've seen.

 ## How to use?